Code-Institute-Submissions/oksanaokhten-green-feet_MayResub/README.md

     * **Colour Scheme**
         - Two colours were used for this site- primary colour is ivory, secondary is green.
     * **Typography**
-        The Montserrat and Akaya Telivigala fonts were used throughout all website with Sans Serif and cursive as the fallback fonts accordingly, in case chosen fonds are not imported correctly.
+        -    The Montserrat and Akaya Telivigala fonts were used throughout all website with Sans Serif and cursive as the fallback fonts accordingly, in case chosen fonds are not imported correctly.
 The Montserrat is the main font, Akaya Telivigala was used for the headings.
             Both of chosen fonts look attractive and easy to read.
     * **Imagery**
-        - The large background image with baby's feet were choosen to make the website users smile and feel relaxed.
+        - The large background image with baby's feet were choosen to make the website users feel relaxed and content.
 * ### **Wireframes**
     * **Home Page for iPhone, iPad and desktop:**
     ![Green Feet](/assets/images/green.feet.png)